 So, as I said the challenge was just the spurring on that I needed to get my own cardigan made and also after writing this post about neutrals and contrast levels within my wardrobe, I knew instantly what fabric I would use…

-Way back in April I spent the day in Birmingham to go fabric shopping with a sewing buddy and we deliberately went on a Tuesday to ensure the stall that sells random knit fabrics was at the Rag Market.
+Way back in April I spent the day in Birmingham fabric shopping with a sewing buddy and we deliberately went on a Tuesday to ensure the stall that sells random knit fabrics was at the Rag Market.
 The stall is a giant table with a large mound of sometimes irregularly shaped fabric lengths of all kinds of knits.
-You literally have to just dive in and rummage around.
+You literally have to dive in and rummage around.
 I pulled out two pieces of charcoal coloured rib knit that had a very nice hand and actually felt as though it might have a little bit of wool in the content blend and only £2 for the lot!
 At the back of my mind, I envisaged making a cardigan with it…and then life and other sewing projects got in the way and I promptly forgot about it…until now.

-Anyway, once I remembered my fabric, I located it in my stash draws and pulled it out to prewash it.
+Anyway, once I remembered my fabric, I located it in my stash drawers and pulled it out to prewash it.
 On looking at it more closely I could see that it had a lovely heathered effect to the knit and it seemed to have a soft brown tinge to the colour, but more than that…it looked as though I had picked up two pieces of very slightly different dye lots as one piece was a touch lighter in colour.
 To be honest, though, I wasn’t phased by this…” never mind “, I thought, “I can use the lighter piece on the front bands and sleeves and the darker colour on the body, and call it a design feature” 🙂

 Butterick 6258 Long Ribbed Cardigan: Pattern And Making D